 QCAT sets out the forms you need in order to respond to a minor debt application and the process for how minor civil disputes are decided after responding.

 To learn more about how to file a response to a minor debt dispute, the forms you need and what happens next in the minor civil process please click here.

 The time for QCAT to finalise a case may vary depending on QCAT’s workload and the number of steps to be completed by parties as required by QCAT to resolve the dispute.
 The current average time to consider a minor debt dispute and finalise your case can be found on our expected timeframes page.

 How do I make an application regarding a Minor Debt Dispute?

-To make an application, please select your case type from the list below:
+To make an application, please click on the button below:

 Help and further information